optisizer/CleaningDataAssignment/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals.

-Table of how column names in the data fram totaldata relates to the original data frames, holding the data:
+Table of how column names in the data frame totaldata relates to the original data frames, holding the data:
  * Relating to Step 7, in the readme file
     - DATA FRAME ORIGIN ==  COLUMN NAME IN totaldata
     - combinedlevels  ==  TypeOfHumanActivity
     - combinedsubjects  ==  TestSubjectIdNumber
-    - combinedset ==  Se table at end of document, for original and new names
+    - combinedset ==  Se table below, for original and new names

 List of variable names

+  * These are the variables originaly read into the data frame combinedset
   * Derived from the features.txt file
   * Original names are restructured to new names in Step 3 in the readme file
-  * Applied to the totaldata and collectedaverages data frames
+  * Applied to the totaldata and collectedaverages data frames, in Steps 7 and 9 in the readme file
   * Reading the list below, the original names to the left, the new names to the right, separated by ==
   * Because of their length, the new names are based on the CamelCasing principle for readability.
 This is not in line with the course recommendations.